-At Morris Park Dental of the Bronx, we’ve been addressing dental emergencies for over 30 years.
+At Morris Park Dental of the Bronx, we’ve been addressing dental emergencies for over 40 years.
 Some dental emergencies can include a toothache, abscess, cavities, infections, and chipped or broken teeth.
 If not treated immediately, some dental emergencies can cost you a tooth or threaten your health by increasing your risk for diabetes, stroke, and cardiovascular disease.
 Seemingly small problems can turn into large ones when left untreated.
 It’s important to know the difference between standard dental issues, which can wait, and an emergency that should be addressed as quickly as possible.
+Our team readily provides emergency dental care in the Bronx.

 What is a Dental Emergency?